-Taking nutritional Magnolia supplements can benefit Renal Non-Clear Cell Carcinoma/Cancer patients on Bevacizumab treatment.
-But avoid Magnolia supplements if on Ifosfamide treatment for Testicular Germ Cell Tumors.
-Similarly, taking nutritional supplement Magnolia can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MAX.
-But avoid taking nutritional supplement Magnolia when at genetic risk of cancer due to mutation of gene MRE11.
+Taking Magnolia extracts or nutritional supplements may benefit Primary Glioblastoma patients on Temozolomide treatment over Sumac nutritional supplements.
+But Magnolia supplements or Magnolia extracts offer less benefit if on Cyclophosphamide treatment for Primary Gastrointestinal Neuroendocrine Tumors compared to Alpha Lipoic Acid.
+Similarly, taking nutritional supplements Magnolia may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDH1 over Blueberry.
+But avoid nutritional supplements Magnolia when at genetic risk of cancer due to mutation of gene PIK3CA.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Testicular Germ Cell Tumors or Renal Non-Clear Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Magnolia.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Glioblastoma or Primary Gastrointestinal Neuroendocrine Tumors, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Magnolia.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Magnolia?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MRE11 the same as due to mutation of gene MAX?
-Are the implications of Testicular Germ Cell Tumors same as Renal Non-Clear Cell Carcinoma?
-Is it one and the same if you are on treatment Ifosfamide or on Bevacizumab?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Magnolia extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene CDH1 the same as due to mutation of gene PIK3CA?
+Are the implications of Primary Glioblastoma the same as Primary Gastrointestinal Neuroendocrine Tumors?
+Is it one and the same if you are on treatment with Cyclophosphamide or Temozolomide?

 Magnolia (Magnoliaceae) is one of the most primitive shrubs/small trees native to the southeastern United States and grown primarily for their fragrant and showy flowers.
 Due to their antioxidant and antiinflammatory properties, the bark, leaves and flowers of the plant have been traditionally used for making herbal medicines.
 Magnolia extract is also available in the form of dietary supplements.
 Following are some of the potential health benefits/purported uses of Magnolia: